How to Update Your RDP Certificate on Windows Server (Step-by-Step 2026 Guide)

 Get-ChildItem -Path Cert:\LocalMachine\Remote Desktop

-Ensure your new cert shows up in the correct store.
+Please ensure that your new certificate appears in the correct store.

 • Event Viewer: